Moving a Domain Name out of Your Account

 After you complete the following steps, we send the owner of the receiving account an email with instructions to confirm the move.
 The recipient must confirm the domain name move within 10 days.
 After that time, the transaction times out and you must reinitiate it.
 For instructions on confirming a domain name move, see Accepting a Domain Name into Your Account.

 NOTE: A domain name must be in active status to change accounts.
 Account changes can only be performed 5 days after the initial registration.
+Domains that change accounts will have a 10-day transfer lock for fraud protection.

 To Move a Domain Name Out of Your Account